suleka96/CitationReferenceRetriever/README.md

 <h1>CitationReferenceRetriever</h1>

-A simple application that, when given a paper, retrieves information about papers that cited the concerning paper and also information about the papers that were referenced by the concerning paper.
+A console based application that, when given a paper, retrieves information about papers that cited the concerning paper and also information about the papers that were referenced by the concerning paper.
 This was done using the [semanticscholar API](http://api.semanticscholar.org/).

 You can retrieve citation/reference information of a paper using its:
 1. DOI or